cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 Interested in contributing to the Barcelona Declaration?
 Join our growing community by:

-- Participating in a working group or taskforce
+- Participating in a working group

 - Sharing your institutional use case or implementation story